scipy-conference/scipy_proceedings_archive/scipy2022/papers/orhan_eroglu/orhan_eroglu.md

 ---
 title: 'The Geoscience Community Analysis Toolkit: An Open Development, Community Driven Toolkit in the Scientific Python Ecosystem'
+description: The Geoscience Community Analysis Toolkit (GeoCAT) team develops and maintains data analysis and visualization tools on structured and unstructured grids for the geosciences community in the Scientific Python Ecosystem (SPE).
 ---

 # Abstract